 Now if you couldn’t follow the point I’m making above, let me compress it down to a short story:

-Back around 1930 we develop a chemical which I’ll call Chemical A. Chemical A functions as a synthetic estrogen.
+Around 1930 we developed a chemical which I’ll call Chemical A. Chemical A functions as a synthetic estrogen, an important hormone in humans .
 Chemical A is found to cause horrible birth defects in rats.
 Later, we discover the hard way that at a concentration 1,000 times higher it also causes horrible birth defects in humans.
 Chemical A is banned.
 Around 1930 we also develop Chemical B. Chemical B is very similar to Chemical A and also serves as a synthetic estrogen.
 Chemical B also causes horrible birth defects in rats.
-It turns out that a very useful plastic can be made with Chemical B. Chemical B is thus found all around us in our daily lives and the concentration of Chemical B in our bodies has now grown to about 1,000 times the concentration that causes birth defects in rats.
-However, harmful effects in humans has not yet been shown.
+It turns out that a very useful plastic can be made with Chemical B. Chemical B is thus found all around us in our daily lives.
+We can’t avoid getting it into our bodies.
+The concentration of Chemical B in our bodies has now grown to about 1,000 times the concentration that causes birth defects in rats.
+Harmful effects in humans have not yet been shown.
 Should we be worried about Chemical B?

 Edit: More info has come out that I wrote about in this blog post: